antoinepryy/TDA602-man-in-the-middle/README.md

 #### Sniffing Packet

-Note that this action can be done using Wireshark, but information retrieving might be more general, thus it could take more time to find login and password.
+Note that this action can be done using Wireshark, but information retrieving might be more general, thus it could take more time to find login and password since this software display a lot of information.

 ![packet sniffing using Wireshark](assets/wireshark.png)